 What Can I Do If I Have Been Left Out Of A Will?

 When a person makes a will in Australia, they can add or remove beneficiaries at any time.
 However, when a person removes a person from their will, this does not necessarily mean that the person who has been left out of the will cannot eventually receive provision from the deceased estate.
 There are legal avenues that a disinherited close family member or dependant can use to challenge being left out of a will.
-This article explains the consequences of being left out of a will and sets out what a disinherited person can do to contest a will.

 What does it mean to be left out of a will?